Farrukh Beg: Life in Safavid Iran and Kabul

-Work at the Mughal Court under Akbar
+Work at the Mughal court under Akbar

-Beg's arrival at Mughal court is documented by Abu'l Fazl in the administrative record, Ain-i-Akbari.
+Farrukh Beg's arrival at Mughal court is documented by Abu'l Fazl in the administrative record, Ain-i-Akbari.
 Abu'l Fazl states "Farrukh Beg Musavvir and others received suitable robes and horses, and trays of muhrs and rupis.
 Various favors were conferred upon them."
-Beg's first illustration in Akbar's atelier was the Khamsa of Nizami, a Persian manuscript in which Beg embellished seven out of thirty-six illustrations.
-The composition and stylistic techniques of the Khamsaillustrations draw heavily from his previous work, Haft Awrang, under Safavid patronage.
+Farrukh's first illustration in Akbar's atelier was the Khamsa of Nizami, a Persian manuscript in which Farrukh embellished seven out of thirty-six illustrations.
+The composition and stylistic techniques of the Khamsa illustrations draw heavily from his previous work, Haft Awrang, under Safavid patronage.

 He worked on the Baburnama and the Akbarnama, both commissioned by Akbar as historical documentation of Babur and Akbar's reign.
-In the Akbarnama, some of Beg's works include Akbar's Triumphal Entry into Surat and Mir Mu’izz al-Mulk and Afghan rebel Bahadur Khan meet in 1567.
-Beg's work in the Baburnama includes the illustration titled Babur Entertains in Sultan Imrahim Lodi’s Palace.
+In the Akbarnama, some of Farrukh Beg's works include Akbar's Triumphal Entry into Surat and Mir Mu’izz al-Mulk and Afghan rebel Bahadur Khan meet in 1567.
+Farrukh's work in the Baburnama includes the illustration titled Babur Entertains in Sultan Imrahim Lodi’s Palace.

-Working in the Mughal atelier, Beg was often singled out as one of the most exceptional manuscript painters of his time, along with the other renowned Mughal painters like Daswant and La’l.
+Working in the Mughal atelier, Farrukh was often singled out as one of the most exceptional manuscript painters of his time, along with the other renowned Mughal painters like Daswant and La’l.
 Farrukh Beg's celebrated status at Akbar's court is seen through frequent mentions as "nadir al-asr" (Wonder of the age) in Baburnama and Akbarnama, conferred as part of the reward system instituted by Mughal rulers to exalt artists' workmanship.